KevinVitale/CartBoy/README.md

 The `CartridgeController` protocol is adopted by a device (such as `insidgeGadgetsController`) that is capable of the following:

- - Checking cartridge header; and,
+ - Reading the cartridge header; and,
  - copying cartridge ROM; and,
  - backing up save data (if supported); and,
  - restoring save data (if supported); and,